 He also placed needles under Sheldon’s fingernails.

-The following June, Berdella committed another brutal murder of one of his runaway acquaintances when he found Mark Wallace attempting to sleep in his shed.
+The following June, Robert Berdella committed another brutal murder of one of his runaway acquaintances when he found Mark Wallace attempting to sleep in his shed.
 Berdella drugged Wallace and subjected him to high voltage electrical shocks and stuck hypodermic needles into his back.

 Wallace died after a few days of this unrelenting torture, and his body was also dismembered and disposed of.